MillionConcepts/marslab-reference/README.md

 ### purpose of this repository

-The `marslab-reference` repository is intended to provide a central reference and "landing page" for all _marslab_ libraries.
+This `marslab-reference` repository is intended to provide a central reference and "landing page" for all _marslab_ libraries.
 It may also eventually contain documentation and supplementary materials.

 ## member libraries